sustainers/academic-map/_sources/universities/university-of-wisconsin-madison.md

 UW–Madison is one of six U.S. higher education institutions recently selected by the Alfred P. Sloan Foundation to launch campus OSPOs.
 Sloan is supporting a total of 12 university OSPOs, including projects selected in earlier funding rounds.

-At least initially, the OSPO will be based at the Data Science Institute on the UW-Madison campus. <!-- Dated: This summer, the institute will hire a program manager and other staff, with the goal of launching the OSPO and its first events this fall. -->
+At least initially, the OSPO will be based at the Data Science Institute on the UW-Madison campus.
+This summer, the institute will hire a program manager and other staff, with the goal of launching the OSPO and its first events this fall.